Cryo-electron microscopy: Comparisons to X-ray crystallography

+Electron crystallography

+Similar to X-ray crystallography used to determine the crystal structure of molecules of different sizes (from small molecules to large biomolecular complexes) using the X-ray diffraction pattern, electrons can also produce a electron diffraction pattern from a crystal.
+Work in this area has a long history dating back to early work such as the determination of the positions of hydrogen atoms in NH_{4}Cl crystals by W. E. Laschkarew and I. D. Usykin in 1933.

+Cryo-EC is typically done with 3D crystals, but it has also been used in the analysis of two-dimensional crystals and of helical filaments or tubes.

+Microcrystal electron diffraction (MicroED) is a version of electron crystallography that works with crystals a billion times smaller than what X-ray diffraction requires.
+It has been used to determine the structure of large biomolecules (proteins, nucleic acids, their complexes).
+It is also very useful in studying small molecules, from peptides to simpler compounds.

+Specimen handling for imaging

+(This section does not apply to electron crystallography.)

 Biological specimens

 Thin film

 The biological material is spread on an electron microscopy grid and is preserved in a frozen-hydrated state by rapid freezing, usually in liquid ethane near liquid nitrogen temperature.
 By maintaining specimens at liquid nitrogen temperature or colder, they can be introduced into the high-vacuum of the electron microscope column.
 Most biological specimens are extremely radiosensitive, so they must be imaged with low-dose techniques (usefully, the low temperature of transmission electron cryomicroscopy provides an additional protective factor against radiation damage).

 Consequently, the images are extremely noisy.
 For some biological systems it is possible to average images to increase the signal-to-noise ratio and retrieve high-resolution information about the specimen using the technique known as single particle analysis.
 This approach in general requires that the things being averaged are identical, although some limited conformational heterogeneity can now be studied (e.g. ribosome).
 Three-dimensional reconstructions from CryoTEM images of protein complexes and viruses have been solved to sub-nanometer or near-atomic resolution, allowing new insights into the structure and biology of these large assemblies.

 Analysis of ordered arrays of protein, such as 2-D crystals of transmembrane proteins or helical arrays of proteins, also allows a kind of averaging which can provide high-resolution information about the specimen.
 This technique is called electron crystallography.